shotstack/oas-api-definition/.shins/source/index.html.md

 `DELETE /assets/{id}`

-Delete an asset by it's render id.
+Delete an asset by its asset id.
 If a render creates multiple assets, such as thumbnail and poster images, each asset must be deleted individually by the asset id.

 <h3 id="delete-asset-parameters">Parameters</h3>